tarantool/doc/sphinx/reference_rock/dbms.rst

     *connection-name*:execute(*sql-statement* [, *parameters*])

-where :code:`sql-statement` is a string, and the optional :code:`parameters` are extra values that can be plugged in to replace any question marks ("?"s) in the SQL statement.
+where ``sql-statement`` is a string, and the optional ``parameters`` are extra values that can be plugged in to replace any question marks ("?"s) in the SQL statement.

 **Example:**